yiannisls/Project_Asteroid_Game/README.md

 # Project_Asteroid_Game
-An Asteroid Game created for the 1st Assignemnt of the subject VIRTUALES.
+An Asteroid Game created for the 1st Assignemnt.

 The repository includes a: